Jun711/jun711.github.io/_posts/2019-08-13-angular-factory-providers-and-abstract-classes.md

 ### User Service Provider
 A service provider is a configuration object that tells Angular what factory function to call and what dependencies to inject when the specified token is called.

-The following is `UserService` provider which can be included in AppModule's `NgModule` decorator provider list or in an Angular component's `Component` decorator provider list.
+The following is `UserService` provider which can be included in AppModule's `NgModule` decorator provider list or in an Angular component's `@Component` decorator provider list.
 In this case, `UserService` is the token that is being configured by using this userServiceProvider object.

 - **provide** key tells Angular this provider is providing UserService which is the token that will be used in dependency injection.